-I have published in leading economics journals such as Journal of Political Economy, Journal of Economic Theory, Games and Economic Behavior, and European Economic Review, and leading interdisciplinary journals such as Proceedings of the National Academy of Sciences, Sustainable Cities and Society, Computer Supported Cooperative Work, and International Journal of Epidemiology.
+I have published in leading economics journals such as Journal of Political Economy, Review of Economic Studies, Journal of Economic Theory, American Economic Journal: Microeconomics, and and leading interdisciplinary journals such as Proceedings of the National Academy of Sciences, Sustainable Cities and Society, Computer Supported Cooperative Work, and International Journal of Epidemiology.
 My research has been funded by leading public and private entities such as National Science Foundation, Amazon, Microsoft, and Yahoo.

 MSU's Microeconomic Theory Group has regular group meetings in internal brown bag on Wednesdays, reading group on Thursdays, and external seminar on Fridays.
 The economics department hosts many wonderful seminars!